-A group of Israeli investors were interested in buying and renovating a hotel in Paphos.
-The hotel was owned by a company whose shares had been foreclosed by the Alpha Bank, giving the bank the ultimate ownership and control of the hotel and had been rented out to a unconnected company in Cyprus.
+A group of Israeli investors was interested in buying and renovating a hotel in Paphos.
+The hotel was owned by a company whose shares had been foreclosed by the Alpha Bank, giving the bank the ultimate ownership and control of the hotel, and had been rented out to an unconnected company in Cyprus.

 The value for the owners was in both acquiring the hotel at a lower than market value price but also in approximately doubling its capacity and in creating a new category of offering in Cyprus tied to the businesses of the investors themselves.
 Since the investors had invested in hotels and other related businesses abroad, they would be able to sell the new Cyprus hotel as an additional offering.
 The investors’ “blue ocean strategy” though, rested on securing the acquisition of the hotel without legal defects and future pitfalls.

 The due diligence process revealed three main issues.
 The first was employment.
 Hotel employees typically get transferred to the next owner of the business.
 This was something that would endanger the new business as issues culture, training and branding came into play.
 Accordingly, we liaised with the authorities on the treatment of our specific situation and obtained from them the factors on which they would assess their discretion.
 Building on that we obtained the tenant’s undertaking that it will utilize the former employees in another hotel and we severed all ties to the hotel operating as a going concern.
 Then we drafted and received proper warranties and indemnities from the Seller in the share purchase agreement.